 Current trends

-The employment-sponsored US immigration landscape continues to shift with policy and procedural changes designed to (i) broaden work authorization options available to foreign nationals in areas prioritized by the United States (e.g., AI and cybersecurity), (ii) streamline and modernize the US immigration process, and (iii) alleviate perceived roadblocks to legal immigration while still ensuring compliance with and enforcement of US immigration law.
+The employment-sponsored US immigration landscape continues to shift with policy and procedural changes designed to (i) increase scrutiny at each point in the immigration process, (ii) limit immigration from certain countries, and (iii) create growth opportunity for certain sectors while protecting US workers.
 While many agree that comprehensive immigration reform may be long overdue, full-scale proposals are unlikely to gain much traction given the current geopolitical environment and differing priorities in immigration policy largely drawn along party lines.